 Frankie Phillips is a registered dietitian and leading child nutritionist.
-Frankie has experience of advising patients about their diets and has appeared on a range of TV and radio programs, she is currently working as part of the Organix No Junk Challenge.
+Frankie has experience of advising patients about their diets and has appeared on a range of TV and radio programs.

 We opened up the floor to our social audience, and you had questions on everything from food phobias to portion control… see all your questions and answers below.